unosquare/swan/README.md

   }
 ```
 ### The `SettingsProvider` abstraction
-Represents a provider that helps you save and load settings using plain JSON file.
+It represents a provider that helps you save and load settings using plain JSON file.

 [SettingsProvider API Doc](https://unosquare.github.io/swan/api/Unosquare.Swan.Abstractions.SettingsProvider-1.html)